root-project/root/graf2d/doc/v600/index.md

     value (to pixel).
 This cause some misplacements of character in TLatex formulae.

+### TPDF and TPostScript

+- Parenthesis can be used in PDF and PS file names.

 ### New class TTeXDump: Graphics interface to TeX

 This class allow to generate `PGF/TikZ` vector graphics output